The command open reads data in several input formats from:

 resizeWindow true | false

 When opening a session, whether to restore its window size along with its contents; overrides the corresponding Window preference.
-Opening a ChimeraX session automatically runs close session first.
+See also the combine option.

 segidChains true | false